Bette Midler called transphobic after saying women being ‘erased’ - NewsBreak

 As of Tuesday afternoon, Midler had not followed up the controversial tweet.

 Meanwhile, Midler isn’t the only musician facing flak on Tuesday.
-On Monday, Grammy-winning R&B/soul singer Macy Gray , best known for her 1999 hit “I Try,” appeared on Fox Nation’s “Piers Morgan Uncensored,” and the topic of trans athletes arose.Police believe suspect planned Highland Park shooting for ‘several weeks’
+On Monday, Grammy-winning R&B/soul singer Macy Gray , best known for her 1999 hit “I Try,” appeared on Fox Nation’s “Piers Morgan Uncensored,” and the topic of trans athletes arose.These are the victims of the Highland Park parade shooting

 “I will say this and everyone’s gonna hate me but as a woman, just because you go change your (body) parts, doesn’t make you a woman, sorry,” Gray told Morgan. “… Being a little girl is a whole epic book, you know?
 And you can’t have that just because you want to be a woman… I don’t think you should be labeled transphobic just because you don’t agree.”